"HOW TO READ CORRELATION NUMBERS"

 The success of the strategy lies in determining which component stocks to pick.
 At the simplest level they should account for a large part of the index to keep the net risk low, but at the same time it is critical to make sure you are buying "cheap" volatility as well as candidates that are likely to "disperse."

-DISPERSION TRADING provides volatility dispersion traders with current and historical measures on stock indices to determine the best time to engage in a dispersion strategy.
+CORRELATION TRADING provides volatility correlation traders with current and historical measures on stock indices to determine the best time to engage in a correlation strategy.
 It also provides several measures to help choose the components of the basket and create options portfolios on indexes and component stocks based on the trader's chosen strategy.
 Measures include implied correlation, Equivalent Index IV, Stock Specific Variance, contribution in Index IV and ratios of index volatilities calculated from the components vs. actual index vol.

 Customization and integration